HELLOWEEN – Guitarist Sascha Gerstner

-The time when you joined the band, it was a strange period in Helloween’s history.
-The band members changed and there were some other changes as well so it must have been a difficult time for the band?
+The time when you joined the band was a strange period in Helloween’s history.
+The band members changed, and there were some other changes as well, so it must have been a difficult time for the band?

 Sascha: Yeah, yeah.
-It was hard to… In the beginning there was no real band anymore, it was just Andi, Michael and Markus trying to keep it all together, and of course it takes some time to grow together and to be a real band.
-So we did the first record and the first tour, it took some time to grow together and to become… First you must tour together to become a real band.
-Also for me it was really hard in the beginning to adopt the whole scene again.
+It was hard to… In the beginning, there was no real band anymore, it was just Andi, Michael, and Markus trying to keep it all together, and of course, it takes some time to grow together and to be a real band.
+So we did the first record and the first tour, it took some time to grow together and become… First, you must tour together to become a real band.
+Also, for me, it was really hard, in the beginning, to adopt the whole scene again.
 Getting back into the scene and so on.
-And of course also I didn’t realize how huge the band is.
+And of course, also, I didn’t realize how huge the band is.
 So I knew them from school times, I knew them from magazines back in school.
 But since I wasn’t in that kind of music scene anymore.
 I didn’t know how good they’re doing and so on.
 It was like, I’m flying to Japan.
-Crazy, like the whole world was changing when I was 25 years old.
+Crazy, like the whole world, was changing when I was 25 years old.
 So everything was brand new and way bigger than I was used to be.
-So it took some time for me to… It was not like growing into it slowly, it was like a bang, you’re a new guitar player and that’s it.
+So it took some time for me to… It was not like growing into it slowly.
+It was like a bang, you’re a new guitar player, and that’s it.

-It is interesting that along with guitarist role you’ve always worked as one of the songwriters in the band.
+Interestingly, you’ve always worked as one of the band’s songwriters along with the guitarist role.
 Was it something you definitely wanted to do as well?

 Sascha: Yeah, that was kind of the job description.
-So in the beginning it was like we wanted to have someone we can get along with Michael.
-Who can of course play guitar but of course can write songs as well.
-So that was the job description for the first record at least.
+So, in the beginning, it was like we wanted to have someone we can get along with Michael.
+He can, of course, play guitar but, of course, can write songs as well.
+So that was the job description for the first record, at least.

 So you mentioned how important it was to get along with Michael.
 Some former members say “different” things about Michael, but is he really that difficult of a person to get along with after all?

-Sascha: I don’t think he’s difficult, I think he is special.
-When it comes to me I like special people.
-I don’t like everybody’s darling type of people, because most of the times there are no real darlings.
-They’re good to play darlings, but Michael has a good heart.
-Of course he’s strange, but I like his style.
-I like that and he makes me laugh and I think he’s funny.
-Of course he does those jokes with a serious face on him, I do the same.
-So people, sometimes don’t get behind it.
-Maybe it’s sad, I don’t know.
+Sascha: I don’t think he’s difficult.
+I think he is special.
+When it comes to me, I like special people.
+I don’t like when “darling type of people”, because most of the time there are no real darlings.
+They’re good to play, darlings, but Michael has a good heart.
+Of course, he’s strange, but I like his style.
+I like that, and he makes me laugh, and I think he’s funny.
+Of course, he makes those jokes with a serious face on him, and I do the same.
+So people sometimes don’t get behind it.
+Maybe it’s sad.
+I don’t know.
 I like it when people are more inconvenient.
 It’s easy to get along with him.
-Also, maybe some former members, they did not read their job description.
-Because of course if you joined Helloween after Kai Hansen, you’re always like the second guitar player.
+Also, maybe some former members did not read their job description.
+Because, of course, if you joined Helloween after Kai Hansen, you’re always like the second guitar player.
 That’s a matter of fact.
-So they’re legends, they started it.
-So Michael started it with Hansen, together.
-Of course you will never take their places and if you don’t get it, you must be pretty dumb.
+So they’re legends; they started it.
+So Michael started it with Hansen together.
+Of course, you will never take their places, and if you don’t get it, you must be pretty dumb.

-Helloween is known, not only for good songs and great albums, but also for the fact that the band has made a lot of big changes in its line-up.
-You didn’t worry about the band’s history when you made the final decision to join the band?
+Helloween is known, not only for good songs and great albums but also for the fact that the band has made many big changes in its line-up.
+You didn’t worry about the band’s history when you decided to join the band?

 So you had no any pressure then?